Dream job hotel manager

 Ingrid had trained in a hotel in Germany, but she didn't want to go back there.
 As if she was hiring as a tour guide: "At first the jobs were badly paid and only in summer, that was a big problem."

 Further training brought the success I had hoped for: “I had a bus driver's license and the city guide course” From then on Ingrid took city tours in English, French and sometimes German, bus tours and also had work in winter.

 In Canada the talent is assessed, not the academic degree

 Over the bus job, I finally got a job at a hotel: I was selling city tours there, dropping people in and running the trainings.
 Later she worked as an event manager in a hotel and eventually became Director of Sales at Auberge Sain Antoine.

-What Ingrid has noticed time and again during her career: In Canada, people are judged on talent, not on academic level or education.
+What Ingrid has noticed repeatedly throughout her career: In Canada, people are judged on talent, not on academic level or education.
 "For example, I had no experience as an event manager, but I was able to sell very well - that helped me."
-And she makes it clear: "Unlike in Germany, hard work can be really successful here."
+And it makes it clear: "Unlike in Germany, hard work can be really successful here."

 You can be very successful with hard work: no exclusion